Ylang Ylang Essential Oil

 Its antiseptic and antimicrobial properties make it a good product for acne-prone skin.
 Ylang Ylang promotes circulation and soothes inflamed or irritated skin.

 Aromatherapy Properties: The soothing scent creates feelings of peace and warmth by restoring mental harmony and balance.
 Ylang Ylang promotes relaxation, calms anxiety and fatigue, and promotes the faster onset of sleep.
 Its penetrating and sweet aroma also improves mood and helps to stimulate positive feelings.
-Its sweet, euphoric aroma is often irresistible and regarded by many as an aphrodisiac.
+Its sweet, euphoric aroma inspires romance and is regarded by many as an aphrodisiac.

 Ylang Extra, I, II, III and Complete: What's the Difference?